enthought/mayavi/docs/source/mayavi/data.rst

    Add content here from the presentations.

-Inserting TVTK datasets in the Mayavi pipeline.
+Inserting TVTK datasets in the Mayavi pipeline
 -----------------------------------------------

 TVTK datasets can be created using directly TVTK, as illustrated in the